rei/rei-cedar-docs/docs/components/card/README.md

 ## Accessibility

 Many WCAG requierments are contextual to their implementation.
-To ensure that usage of this component complies with accessibility guidelines you are responcible for the following:
+To ensure that usage of this component complies with accessibility guidelines you are responsible for the following:

 - CdrCard must contain a linked title
 - All actionable elements contained within CdrCard must follow the guidelines outlined within their accessibility sections